mpcarl/mpcarl.github.io/rclone-cos.md

 # Connect to IBM Bluemix Cloud ObjectStorage with rclone
-[Rclone][rclone] provides a command line interface (cli) that you can use to quickyl and easily move data between a large number of different storage systems.
+[Rclone][rclone] provides a command line interface (cli) that you can use to quickly and easily move data between a large number of different storage systems.
 One of those is [IBM Bluemix Cloud ObjectStorage][cos](COS) using both the S3 API and the Swift API.
 Below are instructions on how to configure for each system and sync files from Swift to COS.

 ## Installation
 Installation of Rclone is a simple matter of downloading the latest zip and getting in your $PATH.
 The [Rclone install][install] page has all the details.